Skip to content Skip to footer

 Life at Hoja Nueva

 Facilities are intentionally low-impact and suited to remote rainforest living.
 The site has solar-powered electricity, composting toilets, showers, a hand-wash laundry station, and Starlink Wi-Fi available during parts of the day.
-Meals are provided and are simple, nutritious, and communal.
-Depending on the schedule, interns may occasionally help with shared cooking or camp responsibilities.
+Wi-Fi and charging are generally available for an average of 6–8 hours per day, depending on power, weather, site needs, and connectivity.
+Interns should be prepared for limited connectivity and should download important materials, messages, or travel documents ahead of time when possible.

 Who This Is For